fred0r/HLStatsX-Windmill-Theme/README.md

 Features enabled
 * Dark and light theme switcher
 * Responsive design for small and large screens
-* Custom CSS colours use the defaults or create your own
+* Custom CSS colours are set site wide using the admin page, use the defaults or create your own
 * Links menu
-* TeamSpeak3 server status using serverquery [ <a href="https://github.com/DNA-styx/HLSTATSX-Windmill-Theme/wiki/TeamSpeak3-Support">details</a> ]
+* TeamSpeak3 server status and browser using serverquery [ <a href="https://github.com/DNA-styx/HLSTATSX-Windmill-Theme/wiki/TeamSpeak3-Support">details</a> ]
-* Top of page Banners
+* Top of page banners

 Features not/still to be Enabled
 * TeamSpeak1 & Ventrillo server status